Level the Playing Field

 Services

-Case History: The Lifelong Journey of Michele and Andy Katz
+OUR IMPACT: The Lifelong Journey of Michele and Andy

 For the past (X) years, Level the Playing Field has supported the family of Michele and Doug Katz.
 Their son Andy was born with Down Syndrome.